Out of Office

-How does adoption of design thinking in workplaces support business strategy, both in a physical sense and in an ideological sense?
+SE: How does adoption of design thinking in workplaces support business strategy, both in a physical sense and in an ideological sense?

-That’s a good question.
+AT: That’s a good question.
 Absolutely, it can and it does.
 It’s making the words concrete.
 Very good workplace strategy will put forward workplace vision and objectives, which become a strategic brief describing design principles, outcomes and the physical structure, whether it’s the type of space, or the location of different functions and people.
 It will do that at a high level, and a very low level as well.

 Countless times, I see people on a mobile phone in a 20person conference room, and it’s a wasteful use of space.
 And that’s fine if you’ve got lots of space, but as we all get busier, it’s better to have a closer fit between the things that happen in an organisation and the types of spaces that you provide.